-As we live in a culture that is increasingly driven by emotionalism, I appreciate this reminder that faith and love and hope and salvation are rooted in something much deeper than feelings.
+As we live in a culture that is increasingly driven by emotionalism, I appreciate this reminder.
+Faith and love and hope and salvation are rooted in something much deeper than feelings.

 The Bible tells us to “be sober.”
 To be sober means to be sensible, serious, and solemn.
 Being sober is the opposite of being drunk or flighty or melodramatic.

-Sure, things like faith and love are often accompanied by deeply felt emotions, but those warm, fuzzy feelings are like icing on the cake, not a foundation under our feet.
+Sure, things like faith and love are often accompanied by deeply felt emotions.
+But those warm, fuzzy feelings are like icing on the cake.
+They aren’t the foundation under our feet.